rust-lang/book/src/ch17-00-async-await.md

 In both of these examples, the operating system’s invisible interrupts provide a form of concurrency.
 That concurrency only happens at the level of a whole program, though: the operating system interrupts one program to let other programs get work done.
-In many cases, since we understand our programs at a much more granular level than the operating system does, we can spot lots of opportunities for concurrency that the operating system cannot see.
+In many cases, because we understand our programs at a much more granular level than the operating system does, we can spot lots of opportunities for concurrency that the operating system cannot see.